stephangriesel/vistapeople-site/src/pages/content/services/execute-on-your-vision-with-our-services.md

 block3icon: file-text
 block3title: HR administration and documentation
 block3text: Let us take care of all HR administrative tasks.
-We will securely store your employees' documentation in our easy-to-use Vista People database, allowing you to access all necessary information with just a click.
+We will securely store your employees' documentation in our Vista People database, allowing you to focus on growing your company.
 block4title: Employee Benefits
 block4text: Your new employees will receive all mandatory benefits required in South Africa.
 At your discretion, you can also provide additional benefits